 The campaign referenced the work of Piet Mondrian by using thick black lines and pops of color.

 Since “Ready.
 Set.
-Code,” we’ve adapted a similar look and feel into other campaigns, including in “Ready.
+Code.”, we’ve adapted a similar look and feel into other campaigns, including “Ready.
 Set.
-Solve,” which targeted business decision-makers to position IRIS as the data platform purpose-built to solve today’s biggest financial, healthcare, and public services challenges.
+Solve.”, which targeted business decision makers to position IRIS as the data platform purpose-built to solve today’s biggest financial, healthcare, and public services challenges.
 This time, instead of using abstract graphics, we used photography to illustrate scenes from the various industries that InterSystems supports.

 We brought our new visual system to life again at InterSystems’s Virtual Summit 2020.
-As the company’s annual conference for partners and prospective partners went virtual for the first time amid the coronavirus pandemic, our grid appeared throughout the event, in presentations, in videos broadcast to virtual attendees, and in a virtual event landing page.
+As the company’s annual conference for partners and prospective partners went virtual for the first time amid the COVID-19 pandemic, our grid appeared throughout the event: in presentations, in videos broadcast to virtual attendees, and in a virtual event landing page.